Supraboy981322/Basic-Discord-notification-for-100-off-GOG-and-Steam-games/README.md

 > [!NOTE]
 > I am doing a rewrite of this in Go (in my spare time), but I will only update this repository each time a new store is completely integrated.

+# free-games-checker

-# A Basic Discord bot for games that are 100% off on GOG and Steam
+### A Basic Discord bot for games that are 100% off on GOG and Steam

 I wrote this because I just felt like writing my own Shell script to recieve notifications on Discord for games that are 100% off on GOG and Steam

 > [!Warning]